OpenMods/OpenBlocks/README.md

 We will try keep the building instructions as up-to-date as possible, but things may change without notice.

 ### Windows
-You will require mysysgit or git installed with cygwin.
-Alternatively I would suggest installing GitHub for Windows and checking out the repo with that.
+You will require [msysgit](http://code.google.com/p/msysgit/downloads/list) or git installed with cygwin.
+Alternatively I would suggest installing [GitHub for Windows](http://windows.github.com/) and checking out the repo with that.
+You will also require [Apache Ant](http://ant.apache.org/bindownload.cgi).
+In Windows you will want to download the ant zip and extract the contents to somewhere like C:\Ant.
+Then add the bin folder inside ant to your environment path.

 #### Check out the repo
 Use Github for Windows or use a command prompt/powershell with git binaries in the Environment path.